20 Different Types of Fruits Explained

 Although the shapes are almost identical to the kiwi fruit, the flavor is entirely different.
 You can eat it as a fruit, drink it as juice, or make sorbets.

-Dragon fruit has a lot of fiber and is naturally fat-free.
-It is a fantastic snack since it can keep you full between meals for more extended.
+Dragon fruit is high in fiber and naturally fat-free.
+It is a fantastic snack because it can keep you full for longer between meals.

 Frequently Asked Questions